Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 * topics: pse
 ##### !question

 We want to know if we are laying out an approach to the coding problem that makes sense for our context and if that approach is clearly conveying our thoughts on technical topics to others.
-Let’s once more use ChatGPT, this time to review the Logical Steps we wrote above.
+Let’s once more use an AI tool like ChatGPT, this time to review the Logical Steps we wrote above.
 Our goals are to check if:
 - the steps make sense for the problem being solved
 - the steps are not missing important steps or scenarios
 - the steps are agnostic of any particular language – steps should not include code syntax.